wmay/euc-safety/_guides/hands.md

 # Overview

-Due to riders falling forward and catching themselves with their hands, broken wrists are a common EUC injury-- possibly the most common injury for riders without safety gear.
+Broken wrists often result when riders fall forward and catch themselves with their hands-- a common injury for riders without safety gear.
 Experienced riders often consider wrist guards to be a requirement for riding.
+Skateboard-style wrist guards provide good protection against these injuries.

 After wrist injuries, the most common hand injury is scratching up fingers due to abrasion with asphalt.
-Many protective gloves also offer knuckle or finger impact protection, but this is a lower priority for EUC.

-At higher speeds, abrasion protection becomes more important.
+This becomes more important at higher speeds.
 To combine wrist and hand protection, one option is to wear wrist guards over a protective glove.[^under] There are also convenient wrist guard/glove combinations available.

 [^under]: I've tried wearing wrist guards *underneath* gloves instead, but it
     doesn't work well.
 If the gloves don't have built-in palm sliders, then they won't slide well.
-If the gloves do have built-in sliders, then the wrist guard underneath pushes the sliders out of place so they don't work correctly.
+If the gloves do have built-in sliders, then the wrist guard underneath pushes the sliders out of place so they may not work correctly.

 # Wrist protection